INFORMATION AND FREQUENTLY ASKED QUESTIONS

 7. HOW MUCH TIME WILL I SPEND WITH OTHER PEOPLE?

 Heal For Life Foundation offers you the opportunity to live in a loving community, and to build friendships with other survivors.
-Living in community means you may be sharing a room with another person; preparing, eating and clearing away main meals together; working together each day for about an hour; and supporting each other to create a safe place for all members of the programme.
+Living in community means sharing; preparing, eating and clearing away main meals together; working together each day for about an hour; and supporting each other to create a safe place for all members of the programme.
 How much time you choose to spend with other guests is up to you; however, please know that the focus of the week is not to ‘swap stories’ but to spend time focusing on yourself, feeling your feelings and healing in your own way.
 Your private journey will be totally unique.

 8. WHAT HAPPENS EACH DAY?